MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-with-customers.md

 ---
 title: "Connect with customers through record or up next widget | MicrosoftDocs"
-description: "Use the Up next widget or a record to connect with customers using channels such as, phone calls and emails." ms.date: 04/23/2021 ms.topic: article
+description: "Use the Up next widget or a record to connect with customers using channels such as, phone calls and emails in Dynamics 365 Sales." ms.date: 04/23/2021 ms.topic: article
 author: udaykirang